parsiya/parsiya.net/content/post/2020-01-15-sans-holiday-hack-2019/index.markdown

 Searching for `cookie_recipe.exe` we can then click on `EventID` to the left and then click on `Quick Values` to bring up a chart.
-Then we can click on the magnifying glass besides each value to filter by that event ID.
+Then we can click on the magnifying glass beside each value to filter by that event ID.

 * `cookie_recipe.exe AND EventID:2` is when Firefox created the downloaded file.
 * `cookie_recipe.exe AND EventID:3` is what we want.